Poundland Foundation

 • National reach or potential to scale impact

-• The Foundation values innovation and collaboration - the partnership with Tommy's was recognized for innovative collaboration
+• The Foundation values innovation and collaboration - the partnership with Tommy's was recognised for innovative collaboration

 • Focus on areas where the Foundation's support can make measurable difference to families' lives